alefrabel/bitboard-chess-engino/README.md

 3. **Configure and start a new game against the engine.**

 -------------------------------------------------------------------------------
-## CONTRIBUTING
+## 🤝 CONTRIBUTING

-- Add Time Controls: Not yet implemented.
+- ⏳Add Time Controls: Not yet implemented.
-- Evaluation Enhancements: Expand or refine the evaluation function.
+- ♞ Evaluation Enhancements: Expand or refine the evaluation function.
-- Search Improvements: Add transposition tables, PV extraction, or deeper search heuristics.
+- 🔍 Search Improvements: Add transposition tables, PV extraction, or deeper search heuristics.
-- Bug Reports: Open issues or pull requests if you see any problems or have ideas.
+- 🐛 Bug Reports: Open issues or pull requests if you see any problems or have ideas.

 -------------------------------------------------------------------------------
 # 🏁 Have fun playing with funnyEngine! 🏁